 Plugins.
 These are little software programs that have dedicated tasks, like creating artificial reverb or crazy robotic voice effects that you can ‘plugin’ to your DAW.
 Many of the DAWs come with a set of their own plugins.
 However, it is always good to find out what else is around, and what other people use to polish their sound — and then give it a try with your own voice.
 Here is a very professional set of free effects plugins from Kjaerhaus that I have always used.

 Extras.
 A pop-filter is good for catching the ‘plosive’ sounds from saying the letters p, t, k which often create a ‘pop’ and spike in your recording, and are the kind of things you either need to re-record or cut out during the editing stage.

 If you only need to record and edit audio, then Audacity is a very powerful free program for audio production.
-However, it’s not so good for mixing, as it doesn’t the ability to ‘multitrack’ properly.
+However, I do not think it’s so good for mixing.

 Final word.
 Always ask people for advice.
 There is no harm in it: people will always share what they feel like sharing, and keep to themselves what they feel like keeping to themselves — so it’s all good!
 Pro audio and music equipment shops are also the best places to go, as staff will always be able to explain to you anything that you can’t get your head around on your own.
 Also, look out for any short audio courses that you can do.